Using the Publish feature pushes your changes, as well as any changes made by others, from source cells to the

 Moving a Source Link from a Workbook to a Spreadsheet

 If you need to move a source link into a Spreadsheets, first set up your spreadsheet.
 After your spreadsheets are set up, copy values from the workbook into the spreadsheet and then, in the clipboard that appears after pasting the values, choose to move source links and confirm your choice.
 If you are moving a large number of source links, you should share after every 100 links moved.
-Source links cannot be moved from a spreadsheet to a workbook, or from one location in a spreadsheet to another.
+Source links cannot be moved from a spreadsheet to a workbook.
+You can move source links inside the same spreadsheet using cut and paste.

 Publishing Your Spreadsheets